THAMIZH-ARASU/Intel-8085-Microprocessor-Simulator/README.md

 pip install requests python-dotenv
 ```

-3. Set up your API key (optional, for AI explanation):
+3. Set up your API key (optional, for AI features):
    - Create a `.env` file in the project root
    - Add: `GROQ_API_KEY=your_api_key_here`